George Floyd protests: United States

 From at least July 14, 2020, unidentified federal officers wearing camouflage used unmarked vans to detain protesters in Portland, Oregon—sometimes without explaining the reason for their arrest.
 The American Civil Liberties Union (ACLU) called these actions unconstitutional kidnappings.
 In The Nation, Jeet Heer also called the actions unconstitutional and wrote that "The deployment of unidentified federal officers is particularly dangerous in...
 Portland and elsewhere in America, because it could easily lead to right-wing militias' impersonating legal authorities and kidnapping citizens."

 On July 20, 2020, the Chicago Tribune reported that the Department of Homeland Security was preparing to send 150 federal agents to Chicago.

 On June 26, 2020, President Trump signed an executive order permitting federal agencies to provide personnel "to assist with the protection of Federal monuments, memorials, statues, or property".
 Following the executive order, the Department of Homeland Security sent officers from Customs and Border Protection to Portland, Oregon, Seattle, and Washington, D.C.
 This was a departure from Homeland Security's normal role of protecting against threats from abroad.
 Critics accused federal authorities of overstepping their jurisdiction and using excessive force against protesters.
 Oregon governor Kate Brown called for federal agents to scale back their response and criticized Trump's actions: "President Trump deploying armed federal officers to Portland only serves to escalate tensions and, as we saw yesterday, will inevitably lead to unnecessary violence and confrontation."
 Portland mayor Ted Wheeler demanded the agents be removed after citizens were detained far from the federal property agents were sent to protect.

-In the wake of the George Floyd protests, Republicans in state legislatures nationwide pushed for legislation targeting protestors.
-The bills, which conflate peaceful protests, riots and looting, imposed harsher punishment on individuals found guilty of unlawful assembly and public disorder, as well as provided immunity for motorists that hit protestors.
+In the wake of the George Floyd protests, Republicans in state legislatures nationwide pushed for legislation targeting protesters.
+The bills, which conflate peaceful protests, riots and looting, imposed harsher punishment on individuals found guilty of unlawful assembly and public disorder, as well as provided immunity for motorists that hit protesters.
 The Florida anti-riot law was struck down as unconstitutional by a federal district judge, on the grounds of vagueness, freedom of assembly, freedom of speech, and due process.
 The law also made it a felony to destroy historically commemorative objects and structures, and in response to calls to "defund the police" requires police departments to justify budget reductions.
 Months after Derek Chauvin's sentencing, another police officer involved in the case, Thomas Lane was sentenced to 3 years in prison on September 21, 2022.

 International

+France

 In France, the government banned demonstrations near the United States Embassy and Eiffel Tower in Paris out of concern for potential violence.
+In France, thousands protested against the country’s history of racial injustice and police violence, which differs from that of the U.S. In Paris, demonstrators were joined by the family of Adama Traoré, a 24-year-old who died in police custody in 2016 after being restrained.
+No one was charged in his death.
+“We demand justice, not conversation,” said his sister, Assa Traoré, vowing to continue weekly protests if necessary.